Biden praises Kenyan President Ruto for 'his bold leadership' as White House marks state visit

 Behind the scenes is China’s reluctance to forgive debt and its extreme secrecy about how much money it has loaned and on what terms, which has kept other major lenders from stepping in to help.

 Kenya's debt-to-GDP ratio tops 70%, with the bulk of it owed to China.
-Credit ratings agency Fitch estimates Kenya will spend almost one-third of its government revenues just on interest payments this year.
+Credit ratings agency Fitch estimates the East African nation will spend almost one-third of its government revenues just on interest payments this year.

 Ruto said Wednesday that his talks with Biden will address “how we can have a fairer international financial system where all countries are treated equally.”

-The U.S. has pledged $300 million in financial assistance for the Haiti mission, which will also include support from the Bahamas, Barbados, Benin, Chad and Bangladesh.
-Ruto is expected to discuss the coming mission with Biden, Defense Secretary Lloyd Austin and other officials during his Washington talks.
+The Haiti mission will also include support from the Bahamas, Barbados, Benin, Chad and Bangladesh.

 Ruto arrived in Washington on Wednesday and began the visit by meeting with Biden and tech executives from Silicon Valley and Kenya's growing tech sector —known as the Silicon Savannah.